Indie-roots trailblazers, high-octane Americana from rafter-raising to hear-a-pin-drop balladry

 1. a group of nine people or things, especially musicians.

-2. the new album by The Mammals
+2. an album by The Mammals

 Like a superhero called to the scene of a crisis, The Mammals have returned with encouraging words of compassion and hope just when they’re needed most… “Nonet” was recorded before the pandemic, yet the timeless concerns it addresses — the common good, environmental responsibility, and resistance to injustice — feel especially relevant now… Nonet marshals the defiant spirit needed to heal a damaged world… With so much uncertainly in the air right now, The Mammals’ clear-eyed optimism is especially valuable.
 If “Nonet” won’t solve the world’s ills, it surely makes it easier to face them. - No Depression